autonomous-testing/website/blog/2024-05-06-what-is-automated-web-app-testing-and-how-to-do-it-right/index.md

 ---
-slug: what-is-automated-web-app-testing-and-how-to-do-it-right
+slug: automated-web-app-testing-and-how-to-do-it-right
-title: What is Automated Web App Testing and How to do it Right?
+title: Automated Web App Testing and How to do it Right?
 authors: marcel
 tags: [basics, testing-tools, playwright, selenium, test-automation]
 image: ./web-app-testing.jpg